76mm Gun Tank M41 Walker Bulldog.

 76mm Gun Tank M41A1 Walker Bulldog in Moundsville, West Virginia.

-This view shows the turret interior of the tank.
 The breech of the 76mm gun is on the right of the picture, and the commander's seat is visible to the rear.
 On the rear turret floor would normally be a spent cartridge bin for 76mm casings, but this has apparently been removed from this vehicle.
 (Note: If those are your pants, please email me; I have to hear this story.)

 76mm Gun Tank M41A3 Walker Bulldog at the First Division Museum.